 A collaborative outreach program with University of Rochester School of Medicine, the clinic is staffed by medical students working with a doctor preceptor.
 Open by appointment only for a variety of free non-emergency services, we rely on the funding from donors like you.

-The UR Well Clinic reopened for scheduled appointments only.
-The clinic will only be open on Thursday evenings, and offers work physicals and acute care, providing care to 4–6 patients per clinic evening.
-For more information please contact Holly Temming at email@example.com.
+The UR Well Clinic is currently open for scheduled appointments only on Thursday evenings.
+The clinic offers work physicals and acute care, providing care to 4-6 patients per clinic evening.
+For more information, please contact Holly Temming at email@example.com.

 The Community Garden at Asbury First provides fresh produce for the Dining & Caring Center meals and guests, and for the Grocery Bag Ministry partner churches and Keeping Our Promise Rochester refugee program.
 Through our efforts we also build relationships, provide education, hands-on learning experiences, meaningful service opportunities, and bring life and purpose to a previously unused and neglected portion of the campus.